MicrosoftDocs/Viva/Viva/insights/Use/myteam.md

 audience: Admin
 ---

-# My team insights
+# My team

-Microsoft Viva Insights shows team managers and leads insights about their teams’ work patterns.
-Get visibility into leading indicators of overall team experience, wellbeing, and productivity.
-You can then use these insights to understand current team norms and take action to create positive change.
+Microsoft Viva Insights gives people managers and team leads much-needed visibility into leading indicators of overall team experience, wellbeing, and productivity.
+As a manager or lead, you can then use these insights to understand current team norms and take action to create positive change.

 **My team** within the Viva Insights app in Microsoft Teams is available for those with a Microsoft Viva Insights license.
 Viva Insights uses Azure Active Directory (AD) for your initial team, which you can then edit by selecting **Go to settings** in the **Your team** section.